Experience. Integrity. Compassion.

 Putting You And Your Family First

-We bring individual and unique knowledge to provide our clients skilled representation and advocacy.
+We bring extensive knowledge to provide our clients with skilled representation and advocacy.
 At Catamount Law, PLLC, we understand how stressful, overwhelming and emotional these matters can be.
 We pride ourselves on personal service and thoughtful, consistent attention and commitment to you.
-Whether your divorce is contested, collaborative or somewhere in between, it is important to have a family law attorney with knowledge, integrity and a high standard of ethics and professionalism to guide you through the legal process.
+Whether your divorce is contested, collaborative or somewhere in between, it is important to have a family law attorney with integrity and a high standard of ethics and professionalism to guide you through the legal process.

 Compassionate Guidance And Counsel Through Divorce

 We regularly work with spouses going through high-conflict divorce.
-The conflict may be the result of violence, infidelity or even just pettiness, but the resulting stress and anxiety is a common theme.
-We have the experience and knowledge needed to effectively advocate for clients in contentious domestic relations matters, including:
+The conflict may be the result of violence, infidelity or even just growing apart, but the resulting stress and anxiety are universal.
+We have the experience and insight needed to effectively advocate for clients in contentious domestic relations matters, including:

 We work hard to reduce stress and find ways to make the divorce proceedings as amicable as possible.